 Data Management Analyst Salary

 Earnings for Data Management Analysts in the United States come in at around $55K annually on average.
 Location is the biggest factor affecting pay for this group, followed by years of experience.
 For the most part, Data Management Analysts enjoy their work and report high levels of job satisfaction.
 Medical and dental benefits are awarded to most, and a strong majority earn vision coverage.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 56 percent.
-The data for this synopsis comes from respondents who took the PayScale salary survey.
+Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 58 percent.